kevinhayrle/kevinhayrle/README.md

 - **CapsuleX** — The Anonymous Messaging Platform https://capsule-x.netlify.app

-All projects listed here have their own dedicated repositories.
+Note: All projects listed here have their own dedicated repositories.
 Unauthorized cloning, modification, misuse, or redistribution of code and project files is strictly prohibited.

 # Skills